Images shot with Konica Hexanon AR 50mm f1.7

 That’s how you can use the rule of odds in your street photography.

-And if you know someone else who will get something from it too, why not share or pin it?
+… p.s. if you’ve learnt something from this post and think others will too, why not share or pin it?